Is There an Income Tax Time Bomb Lurking in Your Estate Plan?

 The Basics of Income Tax Basis

-- Basis and lifetime transfers: When property is gifted during life, the recipient of the gift receives the donor’s basis in the property.
-This is referred to as “carry-over basis.”
+- Carry-Over Basis: When property is gifted during life, the recipient of the gift receives the donor’s basis in the property, referred to as “carry-over basis.”
 For example, if you purchase 100 shares of Facebook stock for $60 per share for a total of $6,000 but then gift the stock to your son when the price is $100 per share, his basis in the stock is $6,000 (even though the fair market value is $10,000).
-Thus, if your son later sells the stock for $105 per share (or $10,500), he will owe capital gains tax on $4,500 ($10,500 sales price – $6,000 carry-over basis = $4,500 gain).

-- Basis and transfers after death: When property is transferred after death, in general the inheritor’s basis in the property is the fair market value on the date of death.
-This is referred to as “stepped-up basis.”
+- Stepped-Up Basis: When property is transferred after death, in general the inheritor’s basis in the property is the fair market value on the date of death, referred to as “stepped-up basis.”
 For example, if you purchase 100 shares of Facebook stock for $60 per share for a total of $6,000 but then die and leave the stock to your son and the price is $100 per share on your date of death, then your son’s basis in the stock is stepped-up to $10,000.
-Thus, if your son later sells the stock for $105 per share (or $10,500), he will only owe capital gains tax on $500 ($10,500 sales price – $10,000 stepped-up basis = $500 gain).

 AB Trust Planning: An Income Tax Basis Nightmare for Many Couples